nong-9pw4TKvT3po-unsplash

 Communicators in every field have come to understand the significance of stories.
-A few days ago I sat down on an American Airlines flight and picked up a copy of their monthly magazine.
-The editor’s comments were written under the title: “The Power of Story.”
+A few days ago, I sat down on an American Airlines flight and picked up a copy of their monthly magazine.
+The editor’s comments were shown under the title: “The Power of Story.”

 The Master Teacher, the Lord Jesus Christ, used this tool most effectively.
 Mark 13:33-34 says, “And with many such parables spake he the word unto them, as they were able to hear it.
 But without a parable spake he not unto them…”